RobertBabol/Non-Profit-Management-Application/README.md

 The purpose of this project is to provide management software for a local non-profit club.
 This software will allow tracking of important information that is needed to run the club.
-This application would be able to:
+This application is able to:

 • Track member information